Paul Adams

 Finding Clarity on the Trail

 In 2001, I climbed Springer Mountain, the southern gateway to the Appalachian Trail.
-Those quiet Georgia woods reminded me that balance takes intention—and that stepping back, even briefly, can bring the clarity to move forward.
+Those quiet Georgia woods showed that balance takes intention.
+Stepping back, even briefly, creates clarity to move forward.

 Paul with Class 6-95 at Fort Benning, GA, after completing the U.S. Army Ranger School.